 Affordable Housing Strategy

 The City has developed an Affordable Housing Strategy.
 The strategy builds on the work of the City’s Official Plan and the 10-year Housing and Homelessness Plan led by Wellington County as the Service Manager for social housing and homelessness programs.
-The Affordable Housing Strategy includes strategic actions that support the city-wide 30 per cent annual affordable housing target (27 per cent ownership and 3 per cent rental) and address affordable housing issues in the private market.
+The Affordable Housing Strategy includes strategic actions that support the city-wide 30 per cent annual affordable housing target (25 per cent ownership, 1 per cent affordable primary rental and 4 per cent affordable secondary rental) and address affordable housing issues in the private market.

 The affordable housing issues identified for Guelph include: